 Geoff, the urban cowboy.
 Also called "the party king".

-Dragon Lady: The Storyteller invokes this trope by using "dragon girl" (a juvenile equivalent of "dragon lady") as one of her standard descriptive phrases for Heather, who is ethnically Asian or half-Asian and who retains her canon personality.
+- Dragon Lady: The Storyteller invokes this trope by using "dragon girl" (a juvenile equivalent of "dragon lady") as one of her standard epithets for Heather, who is ethnically Asian or half-Asian and who retains her canonical personality.

 Izzy, the psycho hosebeast.
 Also called "the demented redhead", "Weird Red", etc.

-Big Eater: Presumably the high metabolism type, considering how manic she is.
-At the buffet before the Awake-a-thon, Izzy matched Owen almost bite for bite, but eventually barfed because she couldn't keep that much down.
+- Big Eater: Presumably the high metabolism type, considering how manic she is.
+At the buffet preceding the Awake-a-thon, Izzy matches the much larger Owen almost bite for bite, but eventually barfs because she can't keep that much down.

 Justin, The Embodiment of Manly Beauty.
 Also called "The Incredible Hunk" and "the uberhunk".

-Comes Great Responsibility: Unlike his canon counterpart, who is not above using his looks to manipulate people, the reimagined Justin seems to have an "I must use my powers only for good" mindset.
+- Comes Great Responsibility: Unlike his canon counterpart, who is not above using his looks to manipulate people, the reimagined Justin has an "I must use my powers only for good" mindset.

-Flat Character: Although Justin gets somewhat more development and a lot more screen time than in the original, he remains at his core a one-joke character.
+- Flat Character: Although Justin gets somewhat more development and much more screen time than in the original, he remains at his core a one-joke character.

 Katie, the strong BFF.
 Also called "the Thin Twin".

 - Big Eater: High-metabolism type.
 At the buffet preceding the Awake-a-thon, Katie eats so much that she would have barfed but for Justin's timely intervention.
 During the camping challenge, it comes to light that Katie has a "blast furnace metabolism" and eats more than Sadie, who weighs twice as much.